Have you ever asked the question “Why are driving tests at such odd times?”.

 The other would be show me something such as: “Show me if how you’d check if the vehicle had sufficient brake fluid.”.

-Extra time had to be allocated to the driving test for show me tell me.
 They tweaked the test times by two adding on two minutes for each test.
 In reality this was nowhere near enough time because it takes more than two minutes just to walk to the car from my local driving test centre!

 At the same time something much bigger was happening in this industry.
 The number people working as driving instructors was about to explode.